vincentmorneau/apex-pwa/doc/part8.md

 The term _Progressive Web App_ is getting a lot more traction.
 But is it just just another buzzword?
 After much research, I can attest that it's not.
 It's actually a boring term to describe what is it: a series of concepts to progressively enhance your application experience.

-That's very important to understand: you do not need to implement all PWAs features at once.
+That's very important to understand: you do not need to implement all PWA features at once.
 Start with one, perhaps an easy one, like in [Part 4: Installing an APEX App into a Mobile Device](./doc/part4.md), then move progressively towards the other features.
 Eventually, you will get close to a complete PWA, but it should not be goal from the start.
 Especially with [Part 6: Handling Background Sync](./doc/part6.md), where the methodology requires manual coding of many aspects in an application.
 Baby steps.

-I think we can only get more demand for PWAs in the future, as their features becomes more mainstream in web patterns.
-I know PWAs have a bright future and I feel very strongly about their adoption in APEX, because I think APEX is a pretty damn good candidate for it.
+I think we can only get more demand for PWA in the future, as their features becomes more mainstream in web patterns.
+I know PWA have a bright future and I feel very strongly about their adoption in APEX, because I think APEX is a pretty damn good candidate for it.

 ---